 She played hockey at school and is interested in the guitar and dance (salsa National Bronze Group Winner).
 Sinead loves rain, writing, travel, indoor plants, makeup, socialising, dogs, food, and baking.
 Her father encouraged an interest in gardening when she was growing up.

-Her maternal grandparents are from Sixmilecross, Coounty Tyrone.
-ON her father's side of the family, her grandmothr was from County Cork.
+Her maternal grandparents are from Sixmilecross, County Tyrone.
+On her father's side of the family, her grandmother was from County Cork.

-Sinead's mother competed in the Rose of Tralee in 1983.
+Sinead's mother entered the Rose of Tralee in 1983.